The Supreme box logo: Barbara Kruger, billion-dollar irony, and a ripoff in plain sight

 For years, Kruger declined to comment publicly on Supreme.
 That changed in May 2013, when Supreme sued Married to the Mob, a women's streetwear brand founded by Leah McSweeney, for $10 million.

 When Complex magazine contacted Kruger for comment, she responded with a blank email containing a single attached Word document.
 The filename was "fools.doc."
-Inside, a single paragraph:
+Inside, one paragraph:

 "What a ridiculous clusterfuck of totally uncool jokers.
 I make my work about this kind of sadly foolish farce.
 I'm waiting for all of them to sue me for copyright infringement."

-The statement was devastating in its brevity.
-In three sentences, Kruger identified the absurdity: a brand that built its identity by appropriating her visual language was now suing someone else for appropriating theirs.
-And the punchline ("I'm waiting for all of them to sue me") highlighted that Supreme had never sought her permission, either.
+In three sentences, Kruger named the absurdity.
+A brand that built its identity by appropriating her visual language was suing someone else for appropriating theirs.
+The closing line ("I'm waiting for all of them to sue me") noted that Supreme had never sought her permission either.

 McSweeney retained civil liberties attorney Norman Siegel and trademark specialist Edward Rosenthal to argue the design was protected parody.
 Supreme dropped the lawsuit after three months.
 Under the settlement, Married to the Mob agreed not to use the word "Supreme" in the red box format going forward.
 McSweeney promptly released shirts carrying just the word "Bitch" in the same white-on-red style.

-During the litigation, a critical detail emerged: Jebbia's admission that Supreme's logo was "based directly" on Kruger's work — undermining their claim to exclusive ownership of the aesthetic they were suing to protect.
+One detail surfaced during the litigation: Jebbia's admission that Supreme's logo was "based directly" on Kruger's work, undermining their claim to ownership of the aesthetic they were suing to protect.

 Kruger in The New Yorker (2017)